wandb/mcp-server/README.md

 - write text and charts to W&B Reports

 ## Installation
 We provide a helper utility for easily installing the Weights and Biases MCP Server into applications that use a JSON server spec.
-Please first (install `uv`)[https://docs.astral.sh/uv/getting-started/installation/], typically by running `curl -LsSf https://astral.sh/uv/install.sh | sh` on your machine.
+Please first [install `uv`](https://docs.astral.sh/uv/getting-started/installation/), typically by running `curl -LsSf https://astral.sh/uv/install.sh | sh` on your machine.

-From there, you can use the `add_to_client` helper to add the server to your MCP client - inspired by the OpenMCP Server Registry (`add-to-client` pattern)[https://www.open-mcp.org/servers]
+From there, you can use the `add_to_client` helper to add the server to your MCP client - inspired by the OpenMCP Server Registry [`add-to-client` pattern](https://www.open-mcp.org/servers)

 ### Cursor project (run from the project dir):
 `uvx --from git+https://github.com/wandb/mcp-server add_to_client .cursor/mcp.json && uvx wandb login`